zalbia/restaurant-reservation/README.md

 - Restaurant is open 24/7. 😱
 - Upcoming reservations are viewed from earliest to latest.
 - Names, phone numbers, and emails can be duplicated.
 - Guests (identified by guest ID) can have duplicate reservations for an exact 🤔 date time.
+- Sends confirmation on reservation update.